More than just a friendly face; the importance of visitors in Intensive Care Units

 Written by Renee Greene with Sabira Valiani, Jennifer O’Brien, Candacy Abramyk, Eileen Reimche and Christine Patterson

-What happens when loved ones are no longer able to visit patients in Intensive Care Units (ICU)?
-It was a question that ICU physician with the Saskatchewan Health Authority (SHA) Dr. Sabira Valiani quickly came to learn the answers to when, amid the COVID-19 pandemic, hospitals abruptly restricted patient visitation in ICUs.
+What happens when loved ones are no longer able to visit patients in Intensive Care Units (ICUs)?
+It was a question that ICU physician with the Saskatchewan Health Authority (SHA) Dr. Sabira Valiani quickly came to learn the answer to when, amid the COVID-19 pandemic, hospitals abruptly restricted patient visitation in ICUs.
 The change was drastic and its impact immediate, prompting her, along with University of Saskatchewan (USask) researcher Dr. Jennifer O’Brien, to initiate a project to further investigate the issues.

 “You don’t know something is good until it’s gone,” says Sabira.
 Pre-COVID, it was normal for clinicians to have families at their patients’ bedside.
 People were accessible and clinicians could talk to them multiple times a day, if needed.
-Families were able to stay as long as they wished and ask the questions to which they wanted answers whenever they needed.
+Families were able to stay as long as they wished and ask the questions to which they wanted answers, whenever they needed.
 When COVID-19 hit, visitation shut down, and the contrast was extreme.

 Patient Partner Candace Abramyk, who lives with a rare neuromuscular disease, found herself in the hospital for two weeks near the beginning of the pandemic.
-Accustom as she was to hospital visits, everything was suddenly changed; new policies were in place and there was confusion surrounding who could visit, what personal protective equipment (PPE) was required, and what exceptions could be made regarding visitation and PPE.
+While accustom to hospital visits, everything was suddenly changed; new policies were in place and there was confusion surrounding who could visit, what personal protective equipment (PPE) was required, and what exceptions could be made regarding visitation and PPE.
 She found the impact on patient care, communication and general well-being significant and after her pandemic hospital experience, Candace felt compelled to look for solutions.
 When an opportunity appeared on the Saskatchewan Centre for Patient-Oriented Research’s (SCPOR) Patient & Researcher Connection Site, she jumped at the chance to take part in the patient-oriented research project.

 Together with team members including SCPOR Trainee Dr. Christine Patterson, Intensivist and USask Assistant Professor in the Department of Anesthesia Dr. Joann Kawchu, medical student volunteer Caitlyn Kitts, USask Instructor and ICU Nurse Faith Bae, Qualitive Researcher Dr. Yoland Palmer-Clarke, undergraduate Student Researcher Sana Mohamed, Speech Language Pathologist and Community Researcher Dr. Salima Suleman and ICU Physian and Associate Professor of Critical Care (USask) Dr. Eric Sy, they initiated a nation-wide survey looking at how working conditions were changed based on visitor restrictions.
 Surveys, built upon one used during the SARS outbreak, were sent to critical care nurses, physicians, respiratory therapists and social workers around the country.
 Results showed that most hospitals had implemented severe restrictions to visitation, and that was having a significant impact on communication and workload.
 Staff now had to regularly don and doff PPE throughout their shifts, and communication with family was no longer as simple as walking by the bedside – it now required a phone or video call along with added administrative details.
 Additionally, qualitative interviews confirmed that staff found it challenging not having family at the bedside.